 During the increase in osmolality, it is released from the posterior pituitary.
 It activates the release of vasopressin in the hypothalamus.

-It is also necessary to carry out the central effects of angiotensin II.
+It is also necessary to carry out the significant effects of angiotensin II.
 In the absence of secretin or its receptor in genetically inactivated genes, the central injection of angiotensin II failed to stimulate water intake and vasopressin release.

 It has been suggested that abnormalities in such release of secretin could explain the underlying abnormalities of type D syndrome of inappropriate hyperhidrosis of antidiuretic hormone (SIADH).